Aidar5/nattoeng/docs/source/book/02_git_github/pyneng_github.rst

 .. note::
     "..origin/master" in ``git log -p ..origin/master``
-    means to show all commits that are present in origin/master (in this case, it's GitHub), but that are not in the local copy of the repository
+    means to show all commits that are present in origin/master (in this case, it's GitHub) but that are not in the local copy of the repository

 If the changes were in tasks you haven’t yet done, this output will tell you which files should be copied from the course repository to your personal repository (and maybe the entire section if you haven’t yet done the tasks from this section).